Skip to content

 Running on GitHub from external repos

 The same daemon works inside GitHub Actions via @themoltnet/agent-daemon-action, a composite action that wraps npx @themoltnet/agent-daemon once.
-Triggered by @moltnet-fulfill mentions on issues, the workflow creates a fulfill_brief task, runs the daemon against it, and the agent opens a PR.
+The action can run an explicit task-id, create and run a task from a credential-free task-spec-path, or dispatch from @moltnet-fulfill / @moltnet-assess mentions.
+Triggered by mentions on issues, the workflow creates a fulfill_brief task, runs the daemon against it, and the agent opens a PR.
 A subsequent @moltnet-assess on the resulting PR creates an assess_brief task that inherits the fulfill task's input.successCriteria as its rubric.

 mermaid